Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 • Way to access your funds: You’ll need some way to access your money while overseas.
 Choose a method that’s convenient, secure, and accessible.
 This could be a U.S. bank account or a digital wallet.
 Or it could be an international remittance service like Ria, which is based in the United States and has over 500,000 physical branches worldwide.

-What are taxes like in the United States?
+What are taxes like in the US?

 The United States has several types of taxes, including income tax, sales tax, property tax, gift tax, and capital gains tax.
 Check with your state or federal government about the applicable taxes or consult a legal professional experienced in immigration law or international taxes.